 “But Russia Is Not So Bad” – Some People Say

-I will be the first person to admit that for every rule there is an exception and when it comes to this post I am rather hard with the stereotypes.
-Yet, there is truth in every stereotype as much as there is truth in every joke.
+I will be the first person to admit that for every rule, there is an exception, and I am rather harsh with Russian stereotypes.
+Yet, there is truth in every stereotype, as much as there is truth in every joke.

 A Story of a Model, Bouncer, & Gold Digger

 In addition to everything stated above, I am going to discuss another Russian stereotype that may not apply to everyone, but is worth mentioning.
 This stereotype involves models, gold diggers, and bouncers.
 When I refer to models and gold diggers, I am referring to women, and when I mention bouncers, I am referring to men.

 Many Russian women are beautiful, resembling models, but unfortunately, many of them are also poor in terms of their average level of income.
 As a result, some of them have developed tactics to improve their lives, such as seeking out the richest and most successful men, offering them their beauty in return for these resources, often sacrificing other personality traits like a balanced personality, sense of humor, and overall social skills.
 This has led to them being perceived as materialistic and fake, playing into the stereotypes of models and gold diggers.

 On the other hand, men have traditionally been the breadwinners and have tried to maximize their stereotypical qualities such as money, status, and power.
 They have adopted a cutthroat mentality to acquire these qualities, becoming harsh, rude, and physically imposing.
 This is why I often joke that models are often paired with bouncers in Russia.